MaxHilmbauer/alpaca/README.md

 # Alpaca
-Alpaca is a modern indy client built on top of the indy logging system.
+An indy client built with vue

-##
+## Get started
+To use alpaca visit the application [here](https://alpaca.com).